 A boat fishing trip turned tragic

-It was on June 13 during the boat fishing trip that Sebek contracted the Vibrio bacteria, a deadly parasite which causes Vibriosis.
+It was on June 13 during the boat fishing trip that Sebek contracted the Vibrio bacteria, a deadly parasite that causes Vibriosis.
 Sebek was on vacation with his family when the tragedy occurred.
 He appeared unwell after the morning fishing activity with symptoms such as difficulty in breathing, chills, and vomiting.
 In the evening while at a local doctor’s place, the physicians said he suffered heat exhaustion.
 The following day, further diagnosis indicated that he had Vibriosis, said Kim Sebek.

 His daughter said that Sebek had his arm and leg amputated, with his arm being “skinned like a deer”.
 He was also under an induced coma.
 Unfortunately, he passed on two weeks after contracting the disease.

-What is Vibriosis, how do you contract it, and its symptoms
+What is Vibriosis, how do you contract it, and its symptoms?

-Vibriosis is a disease caused by the vibriosis bacteria.
+Vibriosis is a disease caused by vibriosis bacteria.
 The bacteria dwell in coastal waters.
 The common species harmful to humans, especially in the United States are Vibrio parahaemolyticus, Vibrio vulnifucus, and Vibrio alginolytus.
 One contracts the vibriosis bacteria through eating raw shellfish or inappropriately storing seafood and then not cooking it well.
 Open wounds exposed to warm seawater with Vibrio also are a source of infection to the skin.

-Once infected, you exhibit symptoms of food poisoning such as passing watery stool, abdominal cramps, fever, nausea and vomiting.
+Once infected, you exhibit symptoms of food poisoning such as passing watery stool, abdominal cramps, fever, nausea, and vomiting.